Ume0344/crossplane-quickstart/README.md

 # Crossplane

 ### Providers
 Providers enable crossplane to provision external infrastructure.
-They enable all aspects to connect kubernetes with external services. i.e, Provider AWS, Provider GCP
+They enable all aspects to connect kubernetes with external services. i.e, Provider AWS, Provider GCP.

+Providers have two different types of configurations;
+- `ProviderConfig` - Customizes the settings to communicate with external provider (AWS, GCP). i.e, for-example  we use `ProviderConfig` for cloud provider authentication.
+- `ControllerConfig` - It changes the settings of Provider's pod running inside of kubernetes cluster.
+It is mostly used to provide `args` to a Provider's pod to enable optional services.
+For example, enabling external secret stores for a provider.

 ### Managed Resources
 It represents an external service in a Provider.
 For example, AWS EC2, AWS SNS is a managed resource.
 When we create a managed resource, the Provider creates external resource inside Provider's environment.